sherafyk/sherafy-payload-stack/README.md

 ## Using the GHCR Image

-GitHub Actions builds this repo's Docker image and publishes it to GitHub Container Registry (GHCR).
-If you just want to deploy without building anything on your server, log in and pull the image:
+GitHub Actions automatically builds this repo's Docker image and publishes it to GitHub Container Registry (GHCR).
+If you just want to deploy without cloning or building locally, log in and pull the image:

 ```bash
 # authenticate to GHCR (use a PAT if your registry is private)